dansmachina/wines-data-analysis/notebooks/logistic-regression/logistic-regression.md

 A bit more than 75% of accuracy just by guessing that all the wines will be red.
 However, we are not using the chemical information.
 Let us now include one of the variables to the logistic model.
 Which one?
 The one which decreases the most the AIC.
 The AIC is a measure of the quality of different models, relative to each of the other models.
 Ideal for model selection.

-The function `step` does this task for us: it chooses a model by AIC in a stepwise algorithm.
-We would use it in the forward direction: tt starts by the simplest constant model, and it tries to achieve the best model up to the full model, previously defined.
+The function `step` in R does this task for us: it chooses a model by AIC in a stepwise algorithm.
+We would use it in the forward direction: it starts by the simplest constant model, and it tries to achieve the best model up to the full model, previously defined.
 Since we will go step by step, we will set the number of `steps` manually, to see what happens in each level.

 ``` r
 #Stepwise algorithm